13LD/must-have-rails-api-gems/README.md

 # must-have-rails-api-gems

+This is a list of what was used in production.
 A collection of awesome Ruby Gems for Rails development.

 The goal is to help every Rails developer to build an awesome Rails Api application/engine.